symbolkeyboard/star-symbols/README.md

 Copy and paste star symbols on mac, laptop, tablet, smartphone, or PC with one click from symbol keyboard.

-SymbolKeyboard includes an extensive star symbol collection.
+SymbolKeyboard.com includes an extensive star symbol collection.
 We have collected all star symbols in one place and offering them for you to use on mac, laptop, tablet, smartphone, or PC.
 Click once on the text symbol of your choice to copy it to your clipboard and then paste it wherever you want.

 All symbols consist of official symbol characters, symbol names and meanings listed according to the Unicode standard.
 All symbol characters have a unique symbol name and meaning.
 Explore text symbols, learn the star symbol names and meanings, copy the symbol you like, and paste it anywhere you want.
 ### List of Star Symbols